NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-sequential-run-order

-#### bspace:set-sequential-run-order *name* *boolean*
+#### bspace:set-sequential-run-order *string* *boolean*

-Set whether the specified experiment uses sequential run order.
-An error will be thrown if an experiment does not exist with the provided name.
+Set whether the experiment specified in the first input uses sequential run order.
+An error will be thrown if the specified experiment does not exist.

 Example: